prathibha-n/portfolio-pm/EV-conversion-incentives/README.md

 ### Step 1 â€” Identify the right drivers

-`ev_driver_cohort.sql` runs against a 90-day rolling window of trip and driver data.
+`ev-driver-cohort.sql` runs against a 90-day rolling window of trip and driver data.
 Rather than targeting by vehicle age alone, it scores drivers on behavioural proxies that signal a natural EV use case:

 | Signal | Why it matters |
 |---|---|